wp-plugins/meeting-scheduler-by-vcita/readme.txt

 1. Customize your business hours and sync with your phone and existing calendar—Outlook, Google, iCal and more.

 == Changelog ==
+ = Appointment Booking and online Scheduling by vCita Version 3.7.0 =
+ * New - collect online payments using Stripe.
+ * Customize and better control the automatic email notifications sent to your clients and your business.
+ * Set Future Booking Cut-Off Date
+ * More Layouts for the LiveSite Widget

  = Appointment Booking and online Scheduling by vCita Version 3.6.0 =
  * New "Future booking" setting which lets you set Maximum time for advance bookings, to prevent appointments from being scheduled to far in advance
  * New design for the email notifications sent from vCita to you & your clients